quicwg/base-drafts/draft-ietf-quic-recovery.md

 * Crypto handshake data is sent on stream 0, and uses the reliability machinery of QUIC underneath.

 * ACK frames contain acknowledgment information.
-QUIC uses a SACK-based scheme.
+ACK frames contain one or more ranges of acknowledged packets.

 ## Relevant Differences Between QUIC and TCP